Duke-GCB/lando/README.md

 - __/etc/lando_worker_config.yml__ - created and placed on the VMs by lando based off of data in /etc/lando_config.yml

 The major third party components are:
-- __Rabbitmq__ - a queue were messages are placed for lando to consume.
+- __Rabbitmq__ - a queue were messages are placed for lando and lando_worker to consume.
 - __bespin-api__ - a REST API that contains data about jobs to run and will put __start_job__ and __cancel_job__ in the queue for __lando__. https://github.com/Duke-GCB/bespin-api
 - __Openstack__ - a cloud where VMs are created and will have lando_client run in them to execute workflows.